esoclabprinceton/ESOC-Predoc-Training/README.md

 - Andrew Roberts’ LATEX guide: https://www.andy-roberts.net/writing/latex
 - Overleaf has many guides on their website.
 You can start with “Learn LATEX in 30 minutes”: https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes
-- There are many references package available, likenatbibandbiblatexA reference sheet for thenatbibpackage is available here: https://gking.harvard.edu/files/natnotes2.pdf
+- There are many references package available, like natbib and biblatex.
+A reference sheet for thenatbibpackage is available here: https://gking.harvard.edu/files/natnotes2.pdf
 - Beamer is a LATEX document class for creating presentation slides.
 The basics are covered here https://www.overleaf.com/learn/latex/Beamer and also, here http://web.mit.edu/rsi/www/pdfs/beamer-tutorial.pdf